From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Structure versus Parameter Learning

-An alternative way to reduce the combinatorial complexity of learning is to task the learner to learn only a part of the program.
+An alternative way to reduce the combinatorial complexity of learning is to learn only a part of the program.
 This is known as \textit{program sketching:} a user provides an almost complete target model with certain parts being unspecified (known as \textit{holes}).
-For instance, when learning a model (a logic program) for sorting numbers or strings, a user might leave the comparison operator unspecified and provide the rest of the program.
-The learning task corresponds to filling in the holes.
-Examples of \nesy{} systems that are based on sketching are DeepProbLog and $\partial$4, which fill in the holes in a (symbolic) program via neural networks.
+For instance, when learning a model in the form of a (logic) program for sorting numbers or strings, the user might leave the comparison operator unspecified and provide the rest of the program.
+The learning task is then to fill in the holes.
+Examples of \nesy{} systems based on sketching are DeepProbLog and $\partial$4, which fill in the holes in a (symbolic) program via neural networks.

 The advantage of sketching is that it provides a nice interface for \nesy{} systems, as the holes can be filled either symbolically or neurally.
 Holes provide a clear interface in terms of inputs and outputs and are agnostic to the specific implementation.
 The disadvantage of sketching is that the user still needs to know, at least approximatively, the structure of the program.
-The provided structure, the sketch, consequently acts as a strong learning bias.
-Deciding which functionality is left as a hole is a non-trivial issue: as a sketch becomes less strict, the search space increases closer to the scale of full structure learning.
+The provided structure, the sketch, acts as a strong bias.
+Deciding which functionality is left as a hole is a non-trivial issue: as the sketch becomes less strict, the search space becomes larger.

-\textit{Structure learning via parameter learning} (Example \ref{ex:difflog}) is arguably the most prominent learning paradigm in \nesy{}, positioned mid-ground between the two StarAI learning paradigms.
-Structure learning via parameter learning is technically equivalent to parameter learning in that the learning tasks consists of learning the probabilities given a fixed set of clauses.
-However, in contrast to StarAI in which the user carefully selects the informative clauses, the clauses are typically enumerated from the user-provided templates of predefined complexity.
-Constructed in such way, the majority of clauses reflect noisy and erroneous patterns and are therefore of little use.
-Such irrelevant clauses would receive very low, but non-zero, probability.
-The approaches that follow this learning principle are NTPs\cite{rocktaschel2017ntp}, $\partial$ILP\cite{evans:dilp}, DeepProbLog, NeuralLP and DiffLog\cite{si2019difflog}.
+\textit{Structure learning via parameter learning} (Example \ref{ex:difflog}) is arguably the most prominent learning paradigm in \nesy{}, positioned in between the two StarAI learning paradigms.
+Structure learning via parameter learning is technically equivalent to parameter learning in that the learning tasks consists of learning the probabilities of a fixed set of clauses.
+However, in contrast to StarAI in which the user carefully selects the informative clauses, the clauses are typically enumerated from user-provided templates of predefined complexity.
+Constructed in this way, the majority of clauses are noisy and erroneous and are of little use.
+They would receive very low, but non-zero, probabilities.
+Approaches that follow this learning principle include NTPs \cite{rocktaschel2017ntp}, $\partial$ILP \cite{evans:dilp}, DeepProbLog\cite{manhaeve2018deepproblog}, NeuralLP \cite{Cohen_NeuralLP} and DiffLog \cite{si2019difflog}.